Boxer (armoured fighting vehicle): Combat Reconnaissance Vehicle (CRV) Reconnaissance variant

 The Combat Reconnaissance Vehicle (CRV) is a development of the baseline Boxer designed to fulfil the Australian Land 400 Phase 2 requirement.
 The chassis selected is rated at a GVW of 38.5-tonnes and is a hybrid of Boxer A2 and A3 configurations.
 The Combat Reconnaissance Vehicle (CRV) Reconnaissance variant, or simply reconnaissance is the main CRV variant, 133 of the 211 vehicles ordered in this configuration.
 The Combat Reconnaissance Vehicle (CRV) Reconnaissance variant is fitted with the Rheinmetall Defense Lance Medium Calibre Turret.

 The first twelve Boxer CRV Reconnaissance were delivered as Block 1 vehicles from Germany, the turret on these only equipped with the MK 30-2/ABM cannon, but it will eventually be upgraded to the Block II configuration.
 The other, 121 CRV Reconnaissance are being manufactured in Australia, and will be equipped with 2 Spike LR2 missile in the redesigned turret.
 Whether the ADF's chosen active protection system, Elbit's Iron Fist, will be used on the CRV's Block II Lance turret is unknown, as the integration of the system has caused delays in the program due to excess weight.
 However, the use of the system is still being invested in.

 The 123 Schwerer Waffenträger Infanterie (sWaTrg Inf) HWC infantry vehicles ordered by the German Army in a deal valued at €1.95 billion are based on the Australian Combat Reconnaissance Vehicle (CRV) Reconnaissance variant.
+The stabilisation system for the turrets is supplied by Curtiss Wright in Switzerland.